DCAN-Labs/hbcd-docs/docs/instruments/physhealth/foodinsecurity.md

 **Full Name**: 2-item Food Insecurity
 **Acronym**: USDA short form
 **Table Name**: `sed_cg_foodins`
-**Construct**: Food Insecurity, based on two items assessing the availability of food, is a screening measure used across many populations indicating risk of food insecurity in the last 12 months.
-Each question uses the same response options.
-This measure was modified slightly for HBCD to use gender-neutral terms (children are referred to as “the child” in place of gendered pronouns) as well as inclusion of "Don't know" as a response option to survey questions.

 <div id="warning" class="warning-banner" onclick="toggleCollapse(this)">
     <span class="emoji"><i class="fas fa-exclamation-triangle"></i></span>